spouyllau/csv2oai-the-definitive-Perl-version/README.md

 ---

-## Notes et limitations
+## Notes and Limitations

-- Le script ne dépend **d’aucune bibliothèque externe**.
+- The script does **not depend on any external libraries**.
-- Les données sont intégralement extraites depuis `data.csv`.
+- All data is extracted directly from `data.csv`.
-- La pagination se fait via `resumptionToken`.
+- Pagination is handled via `resumptionToken`.
-- Le script n'implémente pas les fonctionalités de `deleted`, `from`, `until` de l'OAI dans la mesure où il doit rester très léger pour les utilisateurs non spécialiste de l'OAI.
-Pour celles et ceux qui souhaitent une intégration complète du protocole OAI-PMH, d'autres outils sont disponibles avec une gestion plus fine (Dataverse, Omeka Classic ou S, etc.).
+- The script does not implement the `deleted`, `from`, or `until` functionalities of OAI, as it is intended to remain lightweight for users unfamiliar with OAI.
+For those seeking full OAI-PMH protocol support, other tools provide more advanced handling (Dataverse, Omeka Classic or S, etc.).
-- Ce serveur ne convient pas pour des fichiers csv de taille importante, d'autres outils sont disponibles pour des très grand volume de données (Dataverse, etc.).
+- This server is not suitable for large CSV files; other tools are available for handling very large datasets (e.g., Dataverse).

 ---

-## Licence et citation
+## License and Citation

-Ce projet est open-source, voir le fichier LICENSE pour plus d'information.
+This project is open-source.
+See the LICENSE file for more information.

-Citation : POUYLLAU, S. (CNRS) with Mistral 7b, _CSV2OAI : Serveur OAI-PMH pour fichier CSV (The definitive Perl version)_, juillet 2025.
+Citation: POUYLLAU, S. (CNRS) with Mistral 7b, _CSV2OAI: OAI-PMH Server for CSV File (The definitive Perl version)_, July 2025.

 ---

 ## Contact

-Créé par Stéphane Pouyllau, ingénieur de recherche CNRS.
+Created by Stéphane Pouyllau, CNRS research engineer.
-Date : juillet 2025.
+Date: July 2025.